paul/table_printer/README.md

 ### The Easy Way

+Just pass in an array of arrays or hashes (symbol or string keys).
+The keys will become the column names, and any Numeric columns will be right-justified.

+#### Example

 ```ruby
 data = [{"user" => "paul", "repos" => 42, "pull_requests" => 17},
         {"user" => "pete", "repos" => 12, "pull_requests" => 11}]